leonoel/missionary/doc/tutorials/rx_comparison.md

 (m/? (m/aggregate (fn [_ _] (println (java.util.Date.))) nil (m/transform (take 20) clock)))
 ```

+*Note*: The RxJava intervals don't backpressure.
+Depending on your use case you might want to [`relieve`](https://cljdoc.org/d/missionary/missionary/b.18/api/missionary.core#relieve) backpressure as well.

 ### g) Plug in

 The InfoQ example using an `AsyncEmitter` to turn a listener into a cold `Observable` is out of date (not present in RxJava 3).
 For completeness we will copy it here though.
 If anyone knows a RxJava3 solution feel free to submit a PR!